QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/cloudformation-grain.md

          key-prefix: <prefix> # optional, can be templated .
 This is the file path where the template will be located inside the bucket.
 ```

 The template-storage is an optional element in the grain, however if you will not provide it only templates which are smaller than 50K bytes will be supported.
+It is also required when using nested stacks.
+If you provide a bucket for template-storage, ensure that your service-account or credentials which you provided for Torque to provision your stack contain the permissions to read from the bucket as above.

 ### inputs​
 Similar to blueprint inputs, CloudFormation grain inputs allow you to reuse the same CloudFormation module in different ways.
 Inputs provided to the CloudFormation grain are used when launching the CloudFormation module.